 Welcome Back, Hawks: Reflecting Back on the First Day of School

-As you reflect on the first day of school and the weeks since, we encourage you to thank God for His protection and guidance as we have navigated the first term together.
-Let’s live each day like it’s the First Day of School!
+As you, also, reflect on the first day of school and the busy weeks since, we encourage you to thank God for His protection and guidance as we have navigated this beginning together.
+Let’s live each day with excitement like it’s the First Day of School!

 Hartfield Academy is fully accredited by both the Southern Association of Colleges and Schools (SACS), the MidSouth Association of Independent Schools (MAIS), the Association of Christian Schools International (ACSI) and the Southern Association of independent Schools (SAIS).